Lilikoi

 No analysis available

-I searched the remarks for terms like 'fully insured', 'full insurance', 'walls-in coverage', or 'comprehensive building insurance' and found no references.
-With no explicit statement and no prior data, this is set to false with medium confidence (likely not claimed in public remarks).
+I looked for terms such as 'fully insured', 'full insurance', 'walls-in coverage', or 'comprehensive building insurance' in the public remarks and found no references.
+Since there is no explicit statement that the HOA provides full/walls-in coverage, I report false with medium confidence.

 No analysis available